 In 2007, a small renovation further increased capacity, and one year later, in 2008, the club decided to convert part of the seats into a standing section.

-In recent years, De Graafschap has been considering a move to a new stadium with higher capacity, however in the end could not get approval from the local council.
-The club will now investigate the options to improve De Vijverberg.
+For a while, De Graafschap considered moving to a new stadium with higher capacity, however in the end could not get approval from the local council.

 Stadion De Vijverberg is located in the south-east of the small city of Doetinchem.
 The stadium lies about a kilometre from the city’s railway station, making for a 15-minute walk.
 The walk from the city centre, lying north of the station, takes only 5 to 10 minutes longer.